FluMist Side Effects

 It is assumed that the “swine flu” virus included in the 1976 vaccine caused the problem, but this has not been proven.
 Since that time, the “swine flu” virus has not been used in influenza vaccines, and there has been no recurrence of GBS that was associated with influenza vaccinations.

-Along with its needed effects, influenza virus vaccine, live, trivalent (the active ingredient contained in FluMist) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by influenza virus vaccine, live, trivalent (the active ingredient contained in FluMist).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking influenza virus vaccine, live, trivalent:More common
+If any of the following side effects occur while taking influenza virus vaccine, live, trivalent, check with your doctor or nurse immediately:More common

 - decreased appetite

 - muscle aches

 - sore throat